-I wanted to see the world so bad I began to view tornadoes as a viable means of transport.
+I wanted to see the world so badly that I began to view tornadoes as a viable means of transport.

 Then I landed at Trans World Airlines.
 I’d never even been on an airplane before.
 Something magical happened.
 Remember the moment when Dorothy opened her front door into Oz and everything was in Technicolor?
 The world seemed like something I could actually explore.

 I want everyone to feel like this.
 To travel to places unknown to you.
 To see a world filled with beauty, wonder, and adventure.
 To meet and learn about other cultures on a deeper level.
 To hear joyous greetings at your arrival and maybe get giant lollipops.

 When I got my wings I started seeing all the things – amazing things!
 Like Madrid, the black sand beaches of the Canary Islands, and Chicago.
 I was unstoppable.

 That’s what happens with travel, it expands your mind and connects you to the whole of humanity.

 You’re tougher than you know, softer than you realize, and have the capacity to eat far more than you ever dreamed.

 You make new friends, find out who you are, and plumb the depths of your creativity.

 After my first international trip, I came home with more courage than baggage.
 And my dreams had doubled in size.

 Which somehow gave me the determination to move to Los Angeles and train to be an actor.
 Making a series of bold steps (with my family firmly against all of them), I managed to become a recurring character on a popular ABC show (Castle, if you’re interested), and star in independent films (Ooooh – do you watch Lifetime?).